Bill McKibben: Keystone XL

 McKibben is one of the environmentalists against the proposed Canadian-U.S. Keystone XL pipeline project.

 People's Climate March

 On May 21, 2014, McKibben published an article on the website of Rolling Stone magazine (later appearing in the magazine's print issue of June 5), titled "A Call to Arms", which invited readers to a major climate march (later dubbed the People's Climate March) in New York City on the weekend of September 20–21, as part of the People's Climate Movement.
 In the article, McKibben calls climate change "the biggest crisis our civilization has ever faced", and predicts that the march will be "the largest demonstration yet of human resolve in the face of climate change".

 On Sunday, July 5, 2015, McKibben led a similar climate march in Toronto, Ontario, with the support of various celebrities.

+Third Act

+In September 2021, McKibben launched Third Act, a group and campaign for climate change activists aged 60 or older, hoping to leverage the demographic's free time and accumulated assets for political pressure on government.
+Supporters like Bernie Sanders and Jane Fonda promoted the project.

 Electoral politics

 During the 2016 Democratic presidential primary campaigns, McKibben served as a political surrogate for Vermont Senator Bernie Sanders.
 Sanders appointed him to the committee charged with writing the Democratic Party's platform for 2016.
 After Sanders' defeat by Hillary Clinton, McKibben endorsed her and spoke at their first joint event in Portsmouth, New Hampshire.
 He has been mentioned as a potential future Cabinet member should Sanders win the presidency.